rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

     :::caution

-    The Azure AD user credentials entered in this step will be mapped to the Rancher local principal account and assigned administrator privileges.
-Make sure you are comfortable giving administrator privileges to this Azure AD account.
+    The Azure AD account will be granted administrator privileges, since its details will be mapped to the Rancher local principal account.
+Make sure that this level of privilege is appropriate before you continue.

     :::